Ellen G. White: Criticism

 Roger Coon wrote a lecture arguing that certain followers of the religion were engaging in "equal but opposite dangers" in their view of White.
 He described one group that overdeified her, and one group that "picks and chooses" from what teachings they follow of hers.

 Critics have voiced doubts as to the reliability of Ellen G. White as a prophetess and the authenticity of her visions.
 Ronald L. Numbers, an American historian of science, criticized White for her views on health and masturbation.
 Numbers argues that she plagiarized vitalist writers (such as Horace Mann and Larkin B. Coles) for her arguments against masturbation.
 White's book Appeal to Mothers (republished later as A Solemn Appeal containing only texts written by her; adding to the confusion James White also published a book having the same title) states that she did not copy her text from the health reform advocates and that she independently reached such conclusions.
 Numbers' criticism was acknowledged as significant by the staff of the White Estate, which sought to refute it in A Critique of the Book Prophetess of Health, arguing that the similarities are due to supernatural inspiration influencing each of the authors.

 Other critics have accused Ellen White of plagiarism.
-One such was Walter T. Rea, who argued against the "original" nature of her alleged revelations in his book The White Lie.
-In response, the White Estate released a document to refute claims presented in The White Lie.
+One such was Walter T. Rea, who argued against the "original" nature of her alleged revelations in his 1982 book The White Lie.
+In response, the White Estate released a document to refute Rea's claims.